Tomekmularczyk/react-starter/README.md

 ### Quick summary: ###

-Project is already configured for development and production use (server-sider rendering)
+Project is already configured for development and production use (server-sider rendering).
+Server-Side configuration doesn't minify code and also produces source-maps so it is possible to debug server-side rendering with Chrome-Node Dev-Tools.

 ### Technology stack: ###